gammapy/gammapy/docs/background/models.rst

    det_bin = bg_cube_model.find_det_bin(det=Angle([0., 0.], 'degree'))
    bg_cube_model.background[energy_bin, det_bin[1], det_bin[0]]

-TODO: how can I link here the exmaple from the CubeBackgroundModel cass?!!! (to avoid duplication)!!!

 More complex plots can be easily produced with a few lines of code:

 .. plot:: background/plot_bgcube.py